(Last Updated on April 17, 2021)

 Hopefully your 1 year old doesn’t already have math anxiety but this game might help prevent it!
 Math is only one of the six categories of early skills Roll & Play covers.
 Kids toss a soft cube and pick an activity card that matches the cube color rolled.
 Math-related cards (like “count 5 fingers”) are mixed in with non-math cards (like “moo like a cow” or “rub your belly”).
 This provides a very gentle introduction to counting and number sense in a super-low-stress way.
 All three of my kids loved this game!

 Hi Ho!
 Cherry-O (ages 3+)

 OK — this one is sold as an educational math game to “practice counting and number recognition” BUT hear me out.
-In the original version (with all red cherries) all players have the same fruit, so counting, gaining and losing fruit are really the only aspects of the game.
+In the original version (with all red cherries) all players have the same fruit, so counting and gaining/losing fruit are really the only aspects of the game.
 Since those are all math-related skills, it might be too math-intense for a math-phobic kid to enjoy.
-I’ve found my youngest kids enjoy the newer version, with colored fruits (blueberries, oranges, cherries and green apples), even more than the original.
+I’ve found my youngest kids enjoy the newer version, with colored fruits (blueberries, oranges, cherries, and green apples), even more than the original.
 The additional colors, fruit-types and new (optional) collaborative play features add a few more elements to the game which helps better disguise the math focus.

 Chutes & Ladders (ages 3+)

 This one is a classic.
 Instead of feeling like a counting game that’s fun, it comes off as a fun game where there happens to be counting.
 It painlessly exposes kids to numbers up to 100 with the visual cues of “climbing up” to the higher numbers and “sliding down” to the lower numbers.
 This is great for older preschoolers to begin getting familiar with numbers larger than 1-10 (which seems to be the limit of many other preschool games).